fiolj/tof-simulator/README.rst

   - Only `Numpy <https://numpy.org>`_ is required.
   - Optionally,  `matplotlib <matplotlib.org>`_  is needed to use included capabilities for plotting.

-- To use the GUI, the requirements are:
+- To use the Gtk GUI, the requirements are:

   - `matplotlib <matplotlib.org>`_